vt-asaplab/ezDPS/README.md

-# Implementation of "ezDPS: An Efficient and Zero-Knowledge Machine Learning Inference Pipeline"
+# Implementation of "An Efficient and Zero-Knowledge Classical Machine Learning Inference Pipeline"

-In this documentation, we provide an instruction how to run our code as follows.
+In this documentation, we provide an instruction on how to run our code as follows.

-### First, install all the neccessary software and libraries
+### First, install all the necessary software and libraries

 1. Anaconda

-    Download and install anaconda from www.anaconda.com.
+    Download and install Anaconda from www.anaconda.com.
 Set it to the environment path.

 2. Python v3.6
     -   Create the python virtual environment